soundg33k/minima/_posts/2017-07-01-raspberry-pi-music-player.md

 sudo systemctl restart lighttpd.service
 {% endhighlight%}

-If you point your browser to the following PI address you should be able to browse your music library.
+If you point your browser to the following PI address you should be able to browse your music librairy.
 Note that you need to put a Folder.jpg file inside each of the album folders.
 MPad and MPod will simply try to do the following album http request: http://rapsperrypi/Artist/Album/Folder.jpg

-### You are done!
+## You are done!
 At this point, you should have a working music player that can be controlled with MPaD or MPoD.

 ### Support 5.1 playback (optional)